 This great result for the family of Dale Thomas was even sweeter because the Asphalt Company’s Insurer only offered $50,000.
-We rejected that offer and explained our case to the jury in Denver, Colorado.
-The Denver Jury agreed with Ellen Petrick and her family by issuing a verdict of $568,810.00 which was more than Eleven Times (11x) what was offered by the Insurance Company.
+We rejected that offer and explained our case to the jury in Colorado, Colorado.
+The Colorado Jury agreed with Ellen Petrick and her family by issuing a verdict of $568,810.00 which was more than Eleven Times (11x) what was offered by the Insurance Company.

-Reid vs. Berkowitz, Denver District Court.
-Our client was a construction worker injured on a jobsite (but not while he was working) when he fell through a temporary guardrail that the general contractor admitted he knew was not properly secured to a third floor landing even before our client’s accident.
+Reid vs. Berkowitz, Colorado District Court.
+Our client was a construction worker injured on a job site (but not while he was working) when he fell through a temporary guardrail that the general contractor admitted he knew was not properly secured to a third-floor landing even before our client’s accident.
 Our client fell to the ground below and suffered a ruptured aorta, an injury that kills 85% of the people who sustain such ruptures.
 After the Defendant’s insurance company (American Family) offered to settle for an amount actually LESS than our client’s medical bills, we took the case to trial and secured a judgment in excess of $400,000.00.
-It is interesting to note that American Family continued to assert that our client was a trespasser on the property when its own insured, the Defendant, clearly maintained in sworn testimony that he was not trespassing.
+It is interesting to note that American Family continued to assert that our client was a trespasser on the property when it is own insured, Defendant, clearly maintained in sworn testimony that he was not trespassing.

 Please download a copy of our Colorado Auto Accident Guidebook (PDF) for a more detailed explanation of why you must have an experienced, trial-proven personal injury lawyer in your corner in a low-impact auto accident case.